 The noise study completed for this Preferred Alternative indicates that the road traffic noise along Baisley Boulevard was the predominant environmental noise source at the site and the potential noise impact from roadways may be above the CEQR limits.
+The operation of the cemetery would not noticeably increase traffic and associated noises from current levels.
+Traffic studies indicated that funerals would be limited to between 9:00AM and 2:00PM with approximately ten funerals a week anticipated.
+This traffic is not significant based on the existing flow of traffic on Baisley Boulevard.
 Construction noise levels will be comparable to those typically experienced near similar construction sites and will not exceed New York City established limits.
-The study also indicates that noise impacts from the proposed roof-top units of the administration building and the on-site traffic are below the applicable CEQR limits based on modeling at the site and the nearby residences.
+The study also indicates that noise impacts from the proposed roof-top units of the administration building and the onsite traffic are below the applicable CEQR limits based on modeling at the site and the nearby residences.